 Epps Research Group Highlighted Projects

 Tapered block polymers are block polymers with interfacial regions that taper from one polymer block to another polymer block (in a well-defined fashion over a well-defined region of the copolymer).
-The incorporation of a tapered region between the blocks offers an opportunity to manipulate block polymer segregation strength independent of molecular weight and chemical constituents, which allows the design of materials with improved mechanical properties while retaining the desired phase separated structures in the vicinity of the order-disorder transition temperature.
+These materials are of high interest because the tuning of monomer sequence gives rise to higher ionic conductivities, favorable nanostructures with well-connected ion-conducting pathways, and improved processibilities in comparison to non-tapered analogues while maintaining the desired chemistry and mechanical properties.

 Many applications and devices require controlled distribution of material functionality in multiple dimensions.
 At the nanometer length scale, attempts to meet this challenge have included template-mediated materials chemistry.
 Interest in block copolymers has evolved because of their potential use in numerous nanotechnologies including nanotemplating, filtration membranes, and organic optoelectronics (LEDs and photovoltaics).
 Self-assembly of block copolymers in thin films is a complex phenomenon.
 A large parameter space, including film thickness, annealing conditions (thermal or solvent), molecular mass, and surface energy, governs the film morphology.
 Surface energetics and interface interactions also direct morphology orientation.